 • Temporary filling material to protect any areas that are exposed while waiting to see the dentist, and to prevent sensitivity or exposure to bacteria.

 • Vaseline, which can be useful in creating a quick seal to reattach a crown temporarily while en route to the dentist.

 Pain relief is also an important consideration to keep your loved one comfortable until you can get qualified dental care:

 • Ibuprofen for quick strong pain relief.

 • Topical analgesic for soft tissue pain or damage.
 Clove oil in a carrier oil like olive or almond is a natural alternative to the more conventional oral analgesic gel.
 But the analgesic gel is a reliable standby.

 • Cold/Hot compress, to reduce inflammation and ease pain.
 For urgent needs disposable compresses that can be activated quickly can be helpful and handy.

 While a dental emergency kit can be helpful in responding to an urgent dental care need, it should not replace professional dental care, but should act as a quick response while en route to a qualified professional.
 If you have any urgent dental needs, call your dentist immediately to make a plan, determine the best way to support your loved one and care for their needs, and get an appointment scheduled to care for their needs in a safe and healthy fashion.

-If you need to consult with a dentist during this time about your current dental care needs, call our Dr. Stephanie Mullins DDS to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+If you need to consult with a dentist during this time about your current dental care needs, call our Dr. Stephanie Mullins DDS in Lee's Summit, MO to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.